 As we have said, you really can’t go wrong with any of them…however a couple of differences to help you make your decision:

 Material: The Engel Platinum series and the Bushman fridges have a steel cabinet and steel handles…some people prefer the steel exterior (particularly farmers) as opposed to the plastic (polyethylene) material used by brands such as Dometic Waeco and Evakool (for some models).
 However, the steel material typically makes the fridge slightly heavier when comparing models on a like for like size basis.
 The plastic fridges are also very tough these days and can handle some knocks too, so it depends how important the metal cabinet is to you.
 In terms of volume of sales, we would sell more of the plastic material style fridge than the metal.
-Don’t forget the fiberglass models from Evakool, whilst these might not be as sturdy on the outside to handle heavy knocks, the fiberglass insulation promotes excellent cooling in hotter temperatures.
+Don’t forget the fiberglass models from Evakool, whilst these might not be as sturdy on the outside to handle especially heavy knocks, the fiberglass insulation promotes excellent cooling in hotter temperatures.

 Extras: If the small things matter to you, then look for things such as; USB charging outlets, drop down handles, drainage plugs, ability to remote monitor, compatible accessories, etc.